-Copperhead deaths occur when victims refuse to seek immediate medical help because they underestimated the snake’s venom.
-Since only 0.01% of copperhead bites are fatal, we can correctly estimate an average of 1 death every 4 years.
+Copperhead deaths occur when victims do not seek immediate medical help because they underestimate the snake’s venom.
+Since only 0.01% of copperhead bites are fatal, we can estimate an average of one death every four years.
 This number is, of course, regrettable because getting treatment in time can save the victim’s life.

 It is important to remember that although 99.99% of victims survive copperhead bites, the remaining fraction still represents people who never assumed they would be unlucky to fall into that segment.
 If you’re bitten by a snake, venomous or not, see a doctor immediately.

-The CDC states that an average of 5 people die each year from snake bites.
-Considering copperhead death statistics (1 in every 4 years), it is safe to say that copperheads are responsible for 1 in 20 deaths caused by snakes.
+The CDC states that an average of five people die each year from snake bites.
+Considering copperhead death statistics (one in every four years), it is safe to say that copperheads are responsible for one in 20 deaths caused by snakes.

 If you come across a venomous copperhead, leave it alone and respect its boundaries.
 Snakes, like all animals, are important and play an important role in the ecosystem.
 Copperheads will not attack unless they feel threatened, so it is important to ensure to avoid actions that can startle them.
 If you spot a copperhead in your home, calmly exit and contact pest control services.

 If you’ve been bitten by a copperhead or any snake, do not attempt to treat yourself.
-If the snake’s venom reaches the victim’s heart before they can get treated, it usually results in death.
 Since snake venom is such a dangerous mix of toxins and chemicals, treatment is best handled by professional medical providers.

-If you’ve been bitten by copperhead snakes, here are some tips to remember:
+If you’ve been bitten by a copperhead snake, here are some tips to remember:

-- Stay calm: Walking around, pacing, and movements, in general, will help the venom circulate.
-You do not want to do that.
-Instead, keep the bitten area still and below your heart.
+- Stay calm: Do not walk around, as that will help the venom circulate, and you do not want to do that.

 - Contact emergency services: If you’ve been bitten by a snake, contact emergency services.
 Even if you are fairly certain of your ability to identify nonvenomous snakes and feel that you have been bitten by one, contact emergency services.
 Even nonvenomous bites can be infected.
-In addition, misidentification of snakes is common.
-A lot of snakes such as the coral snake have lookalikes.
+In addition, the misidentification of snakes is common.
+A lot of snakes, such as the coral snake, have lookalikes.

-- Try to remember what the snake looked like: Being able to identify the snake you were bitten by will save the doctor’s time.
+- Try to remember what the snake looked like.
+Being able to identify the snake you were bitten by will save the doctor time.
 However, if you can’t, don’t sweat it.
 Modern medicine is advanced enough to enable doctors to figure it out.